Ravincroft's Retribution - 2. A Discovery

 A loud clang brought the tractor to a halt.
 ‘Geez, I hope nothing’s broken.
 Dad will kill me.’

 He jumped off to inspect any damage.
 One of the blades had bent.
-‘Not that bad...hardly noticeable.’
+‘It’s fine...hardly noticeable.’

-Something glowing drew his eye and he looked over to see a large stone.
-Inside, a red pulsing orb beat like a heart and floated in what looked like a captured ocean.
+Something glowing drew his eye and he looked over to see a smooth river stone.
+Inside, a red pulsing orb beat like a heart floating in what looked like a captured ocean.

 ‘Is that what I hit?’
-Theo could hear a low hum as he moved toward the rock.
+Theo heard a low hum as he moved toward the rock.
 He pulled out his earbuds and it grew louder.
 He shook his head.
-As he neared it, he could feel the warmth radiating from it then the pulsing stopped, and it returned to an ordinary-looking river rock.
+As he neared, he could feel the warmth radiating from the stone until the pulsing stopped and it returned to an ordinary-looking river rock.
+‘Geez, I hope this thing isn’t radioactive.’

-Theo scrambled to pick up the stone when he heard his father calling him.
-Heavy footsteps were almost upon him, as he stuffed the rock into his pocket keeping his hands inside.
+Theo scrambled to pick up the stone when his father called.
+As heavy footsteps were upon him, he stuffed the rock into his pocket along with his hands.

 ‘Theo!’
 His father shouted as he reached him.
 ‘Why have you stopped the plough?’

-‘Then get back to work.
-We’re running out of daylight.
-We must start the planting tomorrow, so stop wasting time.
-Ren would have finished this by now.’
-His father turned his back on Theo and headed back to where he worked on the other side of the field.
+‘Get back to work!
+We only have today to finish this.
+The planting must start tomorrow.
+Stop wasting time.
+Ren would be almost done by now.’
+His father turned his back on Theo and headed back to where he worked on the other field scattering hay and filling water troughs for the cows and sheep.

-Later that evening, Theo wrapped the stone, now cold and lifeless, in an old tee-shirt inside his wardrobe and drifted into a deep sleep.
-Visions of prosperity filled his dreams until he woke suddenly and sat bolt upright.
+Later that evening, Theo wrapped the stone, now cold and lifeless, in an old tee shirt inside his wardrobe and drifted into a deep sleep.
+Visions of prosperity filled his dreams until he awoke and sat bolt upright.

-He heard a low-pitched drone and scanned around his room.
+He heard a low-pitched drone.
 An intense light flickered from the gap under his wardrobe door.
-‘Geez, I hope that thing isn’t radioactive.’
 He spied wisps of smoke escaping under the door.
-‘Is it going to blow?’
-He jumped out of bed, ready to flee when the door flew open, sucking him into a black swirling mist and he blacked out.
+‘Geez, maybe this thing is dangerous.’
+He jumped out of bed, ready to flee when the door flew open, sucking him into a black swirling mist.
+He blacked out.

 When Theo came to, his head throbbed, and he found himself floating in a dark haze.
-A smell both sweet and sour lingered in the air.
-He looked below him waiting to fall or expecting an abyss to open and swallow him.
-‘This is a bad dream!
+A sweet and sour odour lingered in the air.
+He looked below him feeling powerless to move.
+He waited to fall into an abyss and swallow him.
+‘This must be a bad dream!
 Where in the hell am I?’
 Theo rubbed his eyes and scanned around.
 Makeshift shelves containing old books and beakers faded in and out of his vision.

-As he glanced around, a dark shadow appeared sliding across the floor heading straight for him.
+As he glanced around, a dark shadow appeared gliding across the floor heading straight for him.
 It rose and formed into a hooded entity dressed in a wide-sleeved dark robe.
 Theo felt the same heat he encountered when first approaching the stone as the entity floated toward him.
 The light that awoke him earlier surrounded its eerie appearance.
 Smoke trailed out of the sleeves and weaved in and around its skeletal fingers.
+Its face was shrouded in shadow.

 Beads of sweat formed on his temples.
-His voice quivered raising high and low.
+His shaky voice rose and lowered as he spoke.
 ‘Wake up, Theo!
 This isn’t real.’
 He slapped his cheeks.
 A smell of old smoke and dust invaded his nose as the entity closed the gap between them.

-The apparition with no face spoke in a deep, hollow voice.
-‘You shall not fall, fool!
-I am no illusion.
-Can you not see me?’
+The apparition with no face, spoke in a deep, hollow voice.
+‘You shall not fall, fool boy!’

 The voice thundered inside Theo’s head.
 He closed his eyes and covered his ears.
 ‘No!
-No!
-I’m dreaming, this isn’t real.’
+I am having a nightmare.
+This is not real; you are not real!’

 ‘What are you talking about?
 Who are you?
 Where am I?’